Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Coping with short-term demand variation

-In the basic model formulation as proposed in Section~\ref{sec:basic_model_form}, Constraints (5) and (6) limit the maximum deviation in picks between stations.
-In particular, at each station we allow for a workload deviating up to $\delta=1\%$ from the average value over all stations.
-However, as this model only includes the average number of picks over all days of week, the deviation might be distinctly higher for single days of the week due to variation in demand.
 Table~\ref{tab:dev_weekday} gives an overview on the deviation in picks between each station and the average value over all stations for single days of week.
 Additionally, the two bottom lines indicate the maximum positive and negative deviation.
-Our findings show that the intended maximum deviation level of $\delta=1\%$ is violated for several days even if this constraint is satisfied when averaging over all days of week.
-In the solution, the permitted deviation is exceeded on Monday, Tuesday, Friday, and Saturday.
-Falling below a deviation of -1\% will not affect the completion time of the whole picking process within one day, but might lead to dissatisfaction of the workforce due to imbalance in the workload.
+Our findings show that the intended maximum deviation level of $\delta=0.1\%$ is violated at every day of week even if this constraint is satisfied when averaging over all days of week.
+As small deviations may only lead to minor impact on the overall efficiency, we focus on deviations exceeding 1\% indicated in bold letters.
+Falling below an intended level of deviation will not affect the completion time of the whole picking process within one day, but might lead to dissatisfaction of the workforce due to imbalance in the workload.
 In addition, there is potential to decrease the completion time compared to the solution proposed by the basic model for specific days of week.
-However, exceeding a deviation of 1\% directly leads to congestion at some stations and, therefore, inefficiencies in the operational processes of the retailer, which should be avoided.
-As the deviation from the intended level also holds for days with a high number of picks in total, such as Tuesday and Friday (see Figure~\ref{fig:average_picks}), our results strongly advise to take into account variation in demand when determining an assignment of SKUs to stations.
+However, exceeding an intended deviation directly leads to congestion at some stations and, therefore, inefficiencies in the operational processes of the retailer, which should be avoided.
+As the deviation from the intended level is also high (larger than 1\%) for days with a high number of picks in total, such as Fridays (see Figure~\ref{fig:average_picks}), our results strongly advise to take into account variation in demand when determining an assignment of SKUs to stations.